catseye/Chrysoberyl/README.markdown

 Specific Schema
 ---------------

+In the following, an "implementable" (for lack of a better term) refers to the programming language, or a game, or a tool or a library.

-A language may have multiple distributions.
-There will typically be a reference distribution, which contains the spec and/or reference implementation of the language.
-(Although, this "distribution" might just be a page on a wiki.)
-Only one distribution can be the reference distribution for a language.
+An implementable may have multiple distributions.
+There will typically be a reference distribution, which contains the spec and/or reference implementation of the implementable.
+If there is no reference distribution, a link to its specification (even if it's just a page on a wiki) or standards body (even if it's just "the official website") is needed.
+Only one distribution can be the reference distribution for an implementable.

+**NOTE: the following is currently a lie**

+Therefore, every implementable needs at least one of the following:

+*   `reference-distribution` (a key)
+*   `specification-link` (a URL)
+*   `standards-body` (a URL)

-If `has-reference-distribution` is not false, we expect a language to have a `reference-distribution`.
-If that key is not present, we look for a distribution called `Language distribution` where `Language` is the name of the language.
+If neither of the second two are present, we expect an implementable to have a `reference-distribution`.
+If that key is not present, we look for a distribution called `FOO distribution` where `FOO` is the name of the implementable.

-A language may also have multiple implementations.
-Each implementation may or may not be in a distribution; a distribution may contain multiple implementations.
-Only one implementation can be the reference implementation for a language.
+An implementable may also have multiple implementations.
+Each implementation may or may not be in a distribution, and a distribution may contain multiple implementations.
+Only one implementation can be the reference implementation for an implementable.

-If a language implementation does not give authors, they are assumed to be the authors of the language.
+If an implementation does not give authors, they are assumed to be the authors of the implementable it implements.
 Ditto auspices.

 A distribution has releases and, often, can be checked out of some version control system, and, often, has a place to report bugs.
 An implementation, by itself, has none of those things (at least not in a structured way -- it might simply be a page on a wiki somewhere.)
 The releases of a distribution should be sorted from earliest to latest.

+On the other hand, neither distributions nor implementables have licenses, but implementations do.
+The license of a distribution can be inferred from the licenses of the implementations contained with it.

+### side note ###

-Any tool which understands a language may be considered an implementation: an interpreter, a compiler, a parser, a static analyzer, a pretty-printer, etc., are all implementations.
+Any tool which understands a language may be considered an implementation of that language: an interpreter, a compiler, a parser, a static analyzer, a pretty-printer, etc., are all implementations.

+This is actually kind of weird (e.g. yucca is an implementation of BASIC?) but we'll go with it for now.

 License
 -------

-For now, freely redistributable unmodified -- plus you are allowed to fork the repository for the purpose of submitting corrections to the information.
+For now, freely redistributable unmodified for non-commercial purposes -- plus you are allowed to fork the repository for the purpose of submitting corrections to the information.

 TODO
 ----

+### structure ###

 Every language may (or must, if it does not have a reference distribution) have a link to its specification body and/or its specification documents.

-Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.
+Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.  (For now it's `see-also`.)

-Script to troll for documentation from reference distributions and collect it into some place (possibly another Yaml file but in a different format.)
-And link to those documentations.
-Or incorporate them.

-Have `Implementation` be a type, with a field `implementation_of_type` being another type (`Programming Language` or `Game`), to unify all the things that are common to implementations.
+Some documentation in a reference distribution relates to the implementable and some of it relates to the distribution and some of it relates to the implementation(s) within the distribution.
+Split it up so.

+We need an `emulator` implementation type which specified both a language and an architecture (e.g. VICE, language = 6502, arch = C64;
+Bochs, language = IA-32, arch = PC.)

+We need some way of linking an assembly language to a machine language;
+I guess we can consider the implementation to be a compiler (Ophis, implements Ophis assembly, target-language 6502.)

+Some implementations can both compile and interpret.
+Some compilers can target multiple target languages.
+Handle both of these.

+Check multiple types in checker (e.g. each author can be an Individual or an Organization.)

+### templates ###

+Better provision of documentation in templates.

+Give each implementation an automatic description (followed by any specified description.)
+Customize by `implementation-of-type`.

+Give each distribution an automatic description (followed by any specified description.)

+### content ###

+More descriptions on things.

+Add my music.

+Add LoUIE.

+### other ###

+Better collection of documentation.